maryamfatima14/MaryamFatima-68/complaint_app/README.md

 - **Database**: PostgreSQL with Supabase Realtime for live updates
 - **Row-Level Security (RLS)**: Ensures users can only access their own data
 - **Storage** (optional): Google Drive links are used for media, but Supabase storage can be integrated for file uploads
-- **APIs**: Auto-generated RESTful APIs for interacting with tables

 ---